Cancel anytime

 Goal

-To provide current income by investing in emerging market local currency-denominated debt.
+To provide current income by investing in emerging market local currency-denominated bonds.

 Investment Approach and Strategy

-Composition The ETF holds a diversified portfolio of government and corporate bonds denominated in local currencies from emerging market countries.
+Composition The ETF holds a mix of government and corporate bonds denominated in the local currencies of emerging market countries.
+It aims for broad diversification across countries and sectors.

 Market Position